An "Opinion Reproduction Number" for Infodemics in a Bounded-Confidence Content-Spreading Process on Networks: A content-spreading process with a bounded-confidence mechanism

 \section{A content-spreading process with a bounded-confidence mechanism}

 We study a content-spreading model with a bounded-confidence mechanism for adopting an opinion and sharing content.
-However, in our model, receptive agents simply adopt the opinion that is espoused by content, rather than compromising their opinion as in a standard BCM.
+However, in our model, receptive agents simply adopt the opinion that is espoused by content, rather than compromising their {opinions} as in a standard BCM.

-The bounded-confidence models in \cref{sec:bcreview} describes the time-dependent opinions of the agents of a network.
-However, in real life, one does not usually have easy access to numerical values of peoples opinions.
+The bounded-confidence models that {we discussed} in \Cref{sec:bcreview} describe the time-dependent opinions of the agents of a network.
+However, in real life, one {usually does not} have easy access to numerical values of people's opinions.
 One instead typically observes the content that is spread on social networks.
 Naturally, such content often reflects an underlying opinion or ideological belief.
-There is much empirical work on quantifying the dissemination and virality of content on social-media platforms like $\mathbb{X}$ (which is the platform formerly known as Twitter)~\cite{kumpel2015,muhammed2022}, and branching processes provide a natural model of content spread on social media.
-See, for example, \cite{lerman2010information, guille2013information, gleeson2014,vosoughi2018spread,gleeson2021}.
+There is much empirical work on quantifying the dissemination and virality of content on social-media platforms like $\mathbb{X}$ ({i.e.,} the platform formerly known as Twitter)~\cite{kumpel2015,muhammed2022}, and branching processes provide a natural model of content spread on social media.
+See, for example, Refs.~[\onlinecite{lerman2010information, guille2013information, gleeson2014,vosoughi2018spread,gleeson2021}].

-We seek to track the spread of fixed content with a fixed ideology (i.e., opinion) $x_0$.
+We seek to track the spread of fixed content with a fixed opinion $x_0$.
 In other words, the spreading process has no mutation of ideas or editorializing.
-In the context of social media, one can interpret the fixed-content assumption as accounts only reposting or sharing content, without any additions or changes.
+In the context of social media, one can interpret the fixed-content assumption as accounts only {sharing or reposting} content, without any additions or changes.
 By contrast, real social-media systems have a rich ecosystem of content evolution \cite{adamic2016}.

-As described in \cref{sec:bcreview}, we model a social network as a simple, undirected graph $G(V,\mathcal{E})$ with $\vert V \vert = N$ nodes.
-Let $A$ denote the graph's associated $N \times N$ adjacency matrix.
-The adjacency-matrix entry $A_{ij} = 1$ if there is an edge between nodes $i$ and $j$; otherwise, $A_{ij} = 1$.
+{As we described in \Cref{sec:bcreview}, we} model a social network as {an undirected, unweighted, and simple} graph $G(V,\mathcal{E})$ with $\vert V \vert = N$ nodes.
 The spread of content with opinion $x_0$ begins at a source node, which we select uniformly at random from $V$ and label as node $0$.
-We initialize all other nodes $i \in \{1, \ldots, N - 1\}$ in $V$ with a state $x_i$ that we draw from a distribution $\phi(x)$.
-We require $\phi(x)$ to be Riemann integrable.
+We initialize all other nodes $i \in \{1, \ldots, N - 1\}$ {of a graph $G$} with a state $x_i$ that we draw from a distribution $\phi(x)$. {In our analytical calculations, we assume either that there is a single source node or that the number of source nodes is sufficiently smaller than the network size $N$.
+We can then treat spreading processes that start from distinct nodes as independent of each other.} We require $\phi(x)$ to be Riemann integrable.